vda-lab/data-management/README_DEV.md

 # Create documents from asciidoc

-- from asciidoc to pdf: `asciidoctor-pdf rdbms.adoc`
+- from asciidoc to pdf: `asciidoctor-pdf index.adoc`
-- from asciidoc to html: `asciidoctor -r asciidoctor-multipage -b multipage_html5 data-management.adoc`
+- from asciidoc to html: `asciidoctor -r asciidoctor-multipage -b multipage_html5 index.adoc`

+Or better: use

+- `make index.html`
+- `make index.pdf`
+- `make clean`